Eating out in Covent Garden

 On nearby Henrietta Street you will find The Ivy Market Grill, an equally sumptuous venue with outdoor seating on the piazza.
 Their breakfast is as good as their heritage menu which delivers 2 courses for just £20.95 if you are not looking for the full on experience.

-Balthazar has been known for its French food since 1997 when it first opened in New York but we have had one in London for some time.
+has been known for its French food since 1997 when it first opened in New York but we have had one in London since 2013.
 The set menu pricing is very reasonable but you do need to book in advance.
 Enjoy oysters, mussels, macaroni cheese (did we say French?) and of course crème brulee.
 An orange and apricot spritz is waiting for you too.

 Located below Sushi Samba and just inside the piazza is the Asian sharing experience Buns and Buns.
 Their breakfast menu is pretty underwhelming but the main dishes are mouth watering.
 Consider a choice between lobster roll with yuzu mayo, crackling calamari salad and pork belly buns with bourbon glaze and then just order them all.